individuwill/mcast/README.md

 ## Background
 I wrote this program to test multicast functionality in my network designs as I found existing tooling for testing multicast lacking.
 I needed a small portable binary that I could copy to any host for quick testing.
+This is especially useful for virtual lab environments.

+I also had a need to test and be able to observe traffic behavior in wireless networks to understand vendor configuration options that lead to the most robust multicast configuration for a wireless environment.
+To this point, with the correct set of options with this program, a single host can cause a DoS to an entire wireless segment if the wireless infrastructure isn't properly configured or the vendor does not provide the ability to configure or control multicast behavior.

 I took the opportunity to use this program to learn more about multicast and do some coding in Golang.